dockstore/dockstore-documentation/docs/getting-started/getting-started-with-cwl.rst

 The first thing I'll do is
 `setup the Dockstore CLI locally <https://dockstore.org/quick-start>`__.
 This will have me install all of the dependencies needed to run the Dockstore CLI on my local machine.
+Make sure to install cwltool as well.

 Next thing I'll do is create a completely local dataset and JSON parameterization file: